Shine Bright Leos, It's Your Season

 After a calming, chill Cancer season, the astrological world is ready for a taste of adventure.
-Starting on July 22, the Sun will officially move into the sign of the lion, meaning one thing and one thing only — Leo season (or, better yet, main character season) is here.
-From now until August 22, all our lives are a stage.
+Starting on 22nd July, the Sun officially moved into the sign of the lion, meaning one thing and one thing only — Leo season (or, better yet, main character season) is here.
+From now until 22nd August, all our lives are a stage.

 Leo is the only sign ruled by the Sun, which means that this season is the one where the biggest star in our sky can shine the brightest — literally and figuratively.
 "It is a time in which the solar concepts of creativity and vitality are at their highest point of the year," says Narayana Montúfar, senior astrologer for Astrology.com and author of Moon Signs: Unlock Your Inner Luminary Power.
 "We tend to feel full of energy and courage to lead and enjoy the heat of summer — this is especially true as we come out of Cancer season and four weeks of intense emotions."
 We'll experience a surge of energy, making now the perfect time to connect with our inner child and embrace our unique selves.